Dr. Hersh is likely NOT accepting a doctoral student for the upcoming year.

 Second Year PsyD Program

-Patricia graduated from the University of Miami with a B.S. in Psychology in May of 2024.
+Patricia graduated from the University of Miami with a B.S. in Psychology and a minor in Biology in May 2024.
 During her undergraduate, she served as a research assistant and as a lab coordinator in a team dedicated to studying child/adolescent emotions and behavior.
-She also completed an honors thesis investigating the associations between childhood adversity and emotional impulsivity in adulthood.
-Broadly, she is interested in examining ways to improve accessibility for individuals in underserved communities who face significant barriers to mental health care, particularly for adolescents and their caregivers.
+This opportunity allowed her to coordinate with caregivers and facilitate data collection from youth to assess their emotional functioning, specifically examining patterns of irritability, anger, and emotional outbursts.
+She also completed an honors thesis investigating the associations between childhood adversity, emotional impulsivity in adulthood, and sleep quality.
+Broadly, she is interested in examining ways to improve mental health care accessibility for underserved individuals who face significant barriers to services.
+Her current research is investigating how caregivers’ childhood family environments impact their present levels of parenting stress, with a particular focus on the role of psychological flexibility in this association.